-- Your IRA QCD gift may be directed to current-use support at the charitable organization or to an existing endowed fund.
-It also may be used to make all or part of a pledge payment or to establish an endowed fund, assuming minimum funding requirements are met. - Your IRA QCD gift must be made directly from your IRA to an eligible charitable organization.
-Gifts made with a donor's personal check or credit card are not IRA QCD gifts. - Your IRA QCD gift must be an outright gift to the charitable organization, meaning it may not be used to fund certain types of gift structures such as charitable gift annuities, charitable remainder trusts, or pooled income funds, for example. - You may not make an IRA QCD gift to a donor-advised fund, a private foundation, or a supporting organization. - You may have heard this type of gift colloquially referred to as an "IRA rollover gift."
+- Your gift may be directed to current-use support or to an existing endowed fund.
+It also may be used to make all or part of a pledge payment or to establish an endowed fund, assuming organizational minimum funding requirements are met. - Your gift must be made directly from your IRA to an eligible charitable organization.
+Gifts made with a donor's personal check or credit card are not IRA QCD gifts. - Your gift may be an outright gift to the charitable organization, or, under certain conditions, it may be used to fund a gift that produces income for you or others, such as a charitable gift annuity.
+Before proceeding, please contact us for details. - You may not make an IRA QCD gift to a donor-advised fund, a private foundation, or a supporting organization. - You may have heard this type of gift informally referred to as an "IRA rollover gift."